Choosing the Best PCB Color-Enhancing Aesthetics and Functionality

 Shortcoming:

-1. Yellow PCBs may show contaminants and stains more easily than white PCBs, which means they require more frequent cleaning.
+1. Yellow PCBs may show contaminants and stains more easily than darker boards, requiring more frequent cleaning in harsh environments.

 Purple PCB